 What is a Sweep in Football?

-The pitch sweep is probably the second most common play of the sweep playbook.
+The pitch sweep is the second most common play of the sweep playbook.
 This particular play involves the quarterback behind the center and the running back in the backfield.
-The running back still runs in the sweeping motion, however, he receives the ball via pitch from the quarterback.
+The running back still runs in the sweeping motion, however, they receive the ball via pitch from the quarterback.

-The jet sweep and fly sweep are very risky plays as they usually involve a wide receiver carrying the ball rather than the running back.
+The jet sweep and fly sweep are both risky plays that usually involve a wide receiver carrying the ball rather than the running back.
 In these sets, the quarterback stands in the shotgun formation with the running back beside them.
 A third player, either a fullback or wide receiver, will rush parallel to the line of scrimmage and receive the ball from the quarterback after the snap, and continue rushing.
 These plays are very risky and can lead to big losses.